Quitting A Job After 3 Months: The Good, The Bad

 Quitting after three months when you feel as though your employer is happy with your work, actually makes the process of quitting after such a short period of time more difficult.
 That’s because they are going to feel more disappointment in having to replace you.
 And your managers are going to feel as though they potentially did something incorrectly.
 This is something that should be taken into consideration and communicated when you decide you want to quit your job so soon.

-If your employer isn’t happy with your work
+If your employer isn’t happy with your work, you don't have an advantage

 When your employer isn’t happy with your work or you simply feel like there’s too much friction in the process of getting work done, then it might be easier to quit than you think.
 Most likely, your employer will be feeling the same pains that you are and will understand it simply, “Didn’t work out.”
 Employers understand this and even have a term for it, churn.
 Churn is when a certain percentage of employees are nearly consistently leaving and a new set of employees are replacing them.